-When remedies like physical therapy and an assortment of over-the-counter and prescription medications aren’t relieving your chronic lower back pain, back or spinal surgery is an option worth considering.
+When remedies like physical therapy and an assortment of over-the-counter and prescription medications aren’t relieving your chronic lower back pain, back or surgery is an option worth considering with the help of expert Beverly Hills spine surgeons.
 You can, however, make your initial meeting more productive by taking steps to help your surgeon help you.

 Your board-certified spine surgeon in Beverly Hills will have a better idea of what procedure to recommend if he or she clearly knows what you’ve already tried.
 Be specific with:

 • Physical therapy techniques you’ve attempted and what your response was after performing the exercises

 • How long you’ve tried previous treatments and whether or not you had any level of relief

 In addition to records of previous physical exams, include any imaging study results.
 Imaging studies typically include diagnostic test results along with a thorough analysis of what’s going on with the muscles, joints, and bones supporting your back.
 Previous studies can also make it easier to document changes in your condition.

 Reduce your anxiety by taking care of things like medication refills and paperwork issues in person during your consultation.
 Crossing smaller chores off your “to-do” list can allow you to focus more on what’s being said rather than what you need to get done.